jackknobel/UnrealBuildScripts/README.md

 All scripts are driven through the ScriptConfig.ini file and should be placed in the same directory as the HelperFunctions.ps1 file.

-It is recommended to commit the ScriptConfig.ini file with all defaults so each developer is only changing configurations they want changed locally (As each developer may have a different engine location or configuration for testing).
+It is recommended to commit the ScriptConfig.ini file with all defaults so each developer is only changing configurations they intend to change locally (As each developer may have a different engine location or configuration for testing).

 #### HelperFunctions.ps1

 HelperFunction.ps1is just a shared script file for all other scripts to read from.
 Contains a function for reading ini files and then sets up shared properties for use among the other scripts.
-For building projects it is recommend to place the script file either in `<ProjectName>/Scripts` or in the same dir where your `<ProjectName>` directory lies.
+For building projects it is recommend to place the script file somewhere that's relative to the owning project's folder.

 #### Check Project

 Check Project invokes an aggregate build graph command is similar to what is invoked by Jenkins.
+Be sure to set the correct settings in ScriptConfig.ini.

 #### Generate Project Files

-This script runs the exact same thing as right clicking on your uproject file and selecting generate project files does but allows for errors to be shown (Unlike the former method which doesn't display the diagnostic information for long enough).
+This script runs the exact same command as right clicking on your uproject file and selecting generate project files, however unlike the former method, stays active if the generation fails.

 #### Build Plugin

-Build Plugin is useful when building plugins for distribution.
+BuildPlugin is useful when building plugins for distribution.
 Configuration, as with everything above, is done via the ScriptConfig file.
 However unlike the other scripts it uses git to detect which engine to compile with based on the branch name.
-I found this useful when I had my git setup like so:
+Requires your git to be setup like so:

 ```sh
 Master (4.17)